The

 While out walking I wondered if there were any useful MW signals

-for a number of reasons, but they can be quite long which can make
+number of reasons, but they can be quite long which can make up

-up for that.
-You need to connect the earth clip to the
+for that.
+You need to connect the earth clip to the lowest wire

-get a good connection.
-If you find a fence in good
+connection.
+If you find a fence in good condition, outside

-condition, outside of a deep valley which has dry posts and isn't
+of a deep valley which has dry posts and isn't covered in wet

-covered in wet bushes, you will almost always get reception of one
+bushes, you will almost always get reception of one or more

-or more station.
-Station pickup depends on the direction of
+station.
+Station pickup depends on the direction of the fence as

-the fence as well, so it's worth trying a few if you are out
+well, so it's worth trying a few if you are out walking.

 Some fences are electrified and it will be pretty clear which